yahoo/burst/burst-catalog/doc/metadata.md

  ![Metadata Model](model.png)

 # Cells
 A Burst Cell is a physical cluster consisting of a distributed set of linux servers.
-There is one Burst master, possibly a secondary master for HA scenarios, and a set of Burst workers.
+There is one Burst supervisor, possibly a secondary supervisor for HA scenarios, and a set of Burst workers.

 # Provinces
 A Burst Province is a grouping of Domains _contained_ within a Cell that is used by various types of Fabric